jbszczepaniak/gott/content/episodes/episode13.md

 ---
 title: "#13 - About functions implementing interfaces"
 date: 2019-10-22
+summary: "Did you know that any type can implement an interface?"
 ---

 ## [get pdf here](/gott/episode13.pdf) 🖨

 It is commonly known that struct types can implement interfaces, but did you know that any type can implement an interface?